I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 What Is a Leap Year?

 As every school child learns, the year usually has 365 days and the month of February has 28 days.
 Once every four years this changes, however, and we add an extra day to the end of February, creating a 29-day month and a 366-day year.
 We call this extra day a leap day, and its year is known as a leap year.
 The last one happened in 2020, and it will happen again in 2024, 2028, 2032, etc.

 But why is this the case?
 What is it that makes this extra day so important?
 Continue reading to find out.

 Using the Heavens to Create a Calendar

 For many millennia, humans have organised their days and years around the movements of the Earth and stars.
 One day is the time taken for the Earth to rotate once on its axis, one year is the time taken for the Earth to complete one orbit of the Sun, one lunar month is the time taken for the Moon to complete one orbit of the Earth, etc.

 Unfortunately, these celestial movements are not related to each other and so don't quite fit together into one neat calendar.
 For example, it takes 365.2422 days for the Earth to orbit the sun; not helpful if you want to base a calendar around these two measurements.
 History is full of civilisations trying to make these measurements fit together as effectively as possible.

 A Brief History of Calendars

-Some ancient calendars used twelve equal months of thirty days to create a 360 day calendar instead.
+Some ancient calendars used 12 equal months of 30 days to create a 360-day calendar instead.
 To get over the problem caused by the missing five days, the ancient Egyptians added five days to the end of the year, known as epagomenal days.
 These days were particularly ominous for the ancient Egyptians.
 Workers were often given the time off and charms were often worn by the superstitious citizens to ward off bad luck.